-It remained on the island until the 31st but it proved very difficult to approach after the nominate birds had departed the island on the 29th, and when disturbed would take long flights that usually ended with it landing on some close-cropped pasture, although on rare occasions it headed for weed-covered tidal rocks.
+It remained on the island until the end of the month, but it proved very difficult to approach after the nominate birds had departed on 29th May, and when disturbed would take long flights that usually came to an end on close-cropped pasture, although on rare occasions it headed for the shoreline and some weed-covered tidal rocks.

-At various times Hudsonian Whimbrel has been treated as a form of Whimbrel or as a full species, which is its current status per the IOC.
+At various times Hudsonian Whimbrel has been treated as a form of Whimbrel or as a full species, which is its current status per the IOC version 12.1.
 The provenance of some earlier possible records in Iceland (1854) and in Spain (1872) is not altogether clear but these are not included by Bosanquet (2000) in his list of Western Palearctic Hudsonian Whimbrel records.